airbytehq/airbyte/docs/integrations/sources/hubspot-migrations.md

 ## Upgrading to 2.0.0

-Note: this change is only breaking if you are using PropertyHistory stream
+Note: this change is only breaking if you are using the PropertyHistory stream.

-With this update, we have access to historical property changes for Deals and Companies, just like we have it for Contacts.
-That is why Property History stream was renamed to Contacts Property History and two new streams were added: Deals Property History and Companies Property History.
+With this update, you can now access historical property changes for Deals and Companies, in addition to Contacts.
+Property History stream has been renamed to Contacts Property History (since it historically contained historical property changes from Contacts) and two new streams were added: Deals Property History and Companies Property History.
-This is a breaking change because Property History by fact was replaced with Contacts Property History, so please follow the instructions below to migrate to version 2.0.0:
+This is a breaking change because Property History has been replaced with Contacts Property History, so please follow the instructions below to migrate to version 2.0.0:

 1. Select **Connections** in the main navbar.
 1.1 Select the connection(s) affected by the update.